How is ADHD treated?

 1) Clinical Interview (60 min)

-This is a standard clinical review that cover your symptoms, difficulties as well as other relevant information about your physical and mental health.
+This is a standard clinical review that covers your symptoms and difficulties, as well as other relevant information about your physical and mental health.
 If we proceed to the testing phase, you will be asked to collect information about childhood symptoms either from your parents (or an appropriate alternative informant) or in the form of school reports.

 2) Testing session (120 min)